Western District (Victoria): Aboriginal history and early European contact

+Early pastoral settlement

 Both the Henty brothers and Captain Griffiths (who settled at Port Fairy in 1836), combined whaling and farming.
 The district was explored by Thomas Mitchell in 1836 who identified the area's potential for grazing.
 Charles Tyers was the first to survey the area in 1839.
 Sheep were first brought to the district in 1836 by Thomas Manifold at Port Henry, near Geelong, and rapidly occupied the whole district.
 By 1840 squatters occupied almost all the district.

+Mitchell's description of the region as Australia Felix helped publicise the pastoral possibilities of the country beyond Portland.
+The Hentys, already established at Portland Bay, subsequently expanded northwards towards the Wannon River, while other pastoralists entered the district in increasing numbers.
+The occupation of the Western District therefore developed with exceptional speed during the late 1830s and early 1840s.

 The first settlers avoided the Western District (preferring the forest country further west), as its countryside was then exceptionally dry: tussocks were so scanty it was said one could walk to Geelong without stepping on grass.
 Runoff after rainfall was rapid, and it was claimed that only after cattle had firmed the soil that the grass began to thicken.
 The regional climate also became much wetter.

+The earliest pastoral establishments were generally rudimentary.
+Because squatters initially lacked secure long-term tenure, their first houses were commonly constructed from whatever material was readily available, including turf, wattle and daub, pisé, timber slabs and canvas.
+Daniel Curdie's first dwelling at Tandarook was a slab hut; Charles Macknight lived in a slab building with pisé outbuildings at Dunmore near Port Fairy, and the Clyde Company's headquarters near Batesford, established by George Russell in 1839, was built of weatherboards.